 Domestic violence (DV) affects people from all walks of life.
 We have either survived it, been accused of it, are going through it, or know of at least one person who has been abused or accused of it.
 Domestic violence is defined as emotional, psychological, physical, sexual, or economic abuse, coercive and threatening behaviour, controlling or dominating behaviour.
+Are you also a victim of domestic violence?

 If you are being abused or accused of any of these, seek professional help, obtain legal advice and empower yourself with information.
 Knowledge is power!